 Although they’re quite different, spider veins and varicose veins share a common underlying cause: a condition called venous insufficiency.
 Anytime there’s increased pressure on your blood vessels, they have to work extra hard to move blood through your circulatory system.

-To better understand spider veins, it’s useful to know how the circulatory system functions.
+To better understand spider veins, or thread veins, it’s useful to know how the circulatory system functions.
 Arteries carry blood away from the heart and veins return it back.
 To prevent blood from flowing backward, veins have a one-way valve system that ensures blood flows in one direction only.

 If for some reasons the valves in the legs become damaged or impaired, blood starts flowing in the opposite direction (a condition called reflux) or it can pool inside the vein.
 If the varicosity is mild, the vein can become slightly enlarged and branch out, leading to spider veins.